FilippoScaramuzza/precision_agriculture/README.md

     ]
     ```

-* **Transmissions:** represents how the services *process* the requests and generates other requests. ```fractional``` is the probability to propagate the input message.
+* **Transmissions:** represents how the services *process* the requests and generate other requests. ```fractional``` is the probability to propagate the input message.
 It is important to note that the probability is linked to forwarding, not to individual messages.

     **Example:**
     ```json